coozila/dragonflydb/README.md

 ## Installation Assistance

-If you would like assistance with the installation of this product, please contact **Coozila!
-Labs** at [labs@coozila.com](mailto:lab@coozila.com).
-Our team is ready to help you with the installation process and ensure a smooth setup.
+If you would like assistance with the installation of this product, please contact **Romulus** at [olariu_romeo@yahoo.it](mailto:olariu_romeo@yahoo.it).
+I will be happy to help you with the installation process and ensure a smooth setup.

 Based on the size and complexity of your project, we will provide you with a tailored pricing quote.

-For purchasing the installation, please visit the following link: [Coozila Docker Package App for Memcached](https://www.coozila.com/plus/view-product/coozila-docker-package-app-for-memcached).
+For purchasing the custom installation, please visit the following link: [DragonflyDB Cluster Custom](https://www.coozila.com/plus/view-product/dragonflydb-cluster-custom).

-You can also check out the official Coozila!
-Labs page for more information: [Coozila!
-Labs](https://www.coozila.com/plus/view-organization-profile/coozila-labs).
+You can also check out my page for more information: [Romulus](https://www.coozila.com/plus/view-persons-profile/romulus).

-For any inquiries, feel free to reach out through our contact page: [Contact Coozila!](https://www.coozila.com/plus/contact).

 ### After Purchase Notes